WordPlus

 One thing we have learned from building a vocabulary app: the best app is the one you actually use daily.
 Dunlosky et al. (2013), in a landmark review published in Psychological Science in the Public Interest (doi.org/10.1177/1529100612453266), rated only two study techniques as "high utility": practice testing (active recall) and distributed practice (spaced repetition).
 Any app on this list that implements both — Word+, Anki, and to some extent DuoCards — will deliver results if you use it consistently.

-For most vocabulary learners — especially those studying a foreign language and wanting to build a personal word bank from real-world encounters — Word+ offers the best combination of AI-powered translation, scientific spaced repetition, and study variety.
+For most vocabulary learners — especially those studying a foreign language and wanting to build a personal word bank from real-world encounters — Word+ offers the best combination of AI-powered translation, scientific spaced repetition, study variety, and AI speaking practice.
 You can download it free on iOS and Android.

 "Free version is honestly enough for most people.
 I upgraded to Premium for the AI insights and they're worth it — synonyms and context for every word make a huge difference." — Emma W., App Store ★★★★★